BeepIsla/CSGO-Overwatch-Bot/README.md

 1. Install [NodeJS](https://nodejs.org/)
 2. Clone this repository and extract it in a folder
-3. Click on the `Protobufs` folder and clone that repository too
-4. Extract it in the `Protobufs` folder
-5. Open a command prompt inside the root directory
+3. Open a command prompt inside the directory
-6. Run `npm install`
+4. Run `npm install`
-7. Make a duplicate of the `config.json.example` and remove the `.example`
+5. Make a duplicate of the `config.json.example` and remove the `.example`
-8. Adjust your now called `config.json` - [See Config](#config)
+6. Adjust your now called `config.json` - [See Config](#config)
-9. Run `node index.js`
+7. Run `node index.js`
-10. After every update repeat from step 2 onwards to ensure everything required is up to date
+8. After every update repeat from step 3 onwards to ensure everything required is up to date

 # Detections